gdelataillade/alarm/README.md

 ### My alarm is not firing on a specific Android device

 Some Android manufacturers prefer battery life over proper functionality of your apps.
 Check out [dontkillmyapp.com](https://dontkillmyapp.com) to find out about more about optimizations done by different vendors, and potential workarounds.
+Most common workaround is to ask the user to disable battery optimization settings.
 *Source: [https://pub.dev/packages/android_alarm_manager_plus#faq](https://pub.dev/packages/android_alarm_manager_plus#faq)*

+## Under the hood

+### Android
+Uses `oneShotAt` from the `android_alarm_manager_plus` plugin with a two-way communication isolated callback to start/stop the alarm.

+### iOS
+Keeps the app awake using a silent `AVAudioPlayer` until alarm rings.
+When in the background, it also uses `Background App Refresh` to periodically ensure the app is still active.

 ## Feature request